readytogroove/readytogroove.github.io/_posts/newsletter/2015-11-05-4-reasons-to-learn-about-your-reproductive-health.md

 If you're struggling with any number of reproductive disorders, hormonal contraceptives can be an appealing choice.
 While they do provide a seemingly simple way to eliminate various symptoms you may be experiencing, they don't *address* the root of the problem...they mask it.

 Hopefully it's obvious by now that reproductive and hormone health are intricately tied to every system in your body.
 Health issues are increasingly being shown to manifest in the menstrual cycle, which means that it's more important than ever to pay attention to what's happening.
+If you struggle with any number of period problems &mdash; like cramps, acne, digestive issues, low libido, a heavy flow, or food cravings &mdash; poor hormonal health is likely the culprit.
+Luckily for you, we can help you heal these problems FOR GOOD with Period Reset, our super awesome 30-day program. <a class="text-link" href="https://periodreset.readytogroove.com/">Check it out >></a>

 If you truly want good reproductive health, listen to and work with your body!